Gabriella439/nixos-in-production/manuscript/WebServer.md

 > - 80

 {blurb, class: information}
-There are less roundabout ways to query our system's configuration.
-For example, using the same `flake.nix` file we can query the open ports using:
+There are less roundabout ways to query our system's configuration that don't involve serving a web page.
+For example, using the same `flake.nix` file we can more directly query the open ports using:

 ```bash
 $ nix eval .#machine.config.networking.firewall.allowedTCPPorts
 [ 80 ]
 ```

-I'll cover this in more detail later on.
 {/blurb}

 ## TODO list

-Now we're going to create the first prototype of a toy web application: a TODO list implemented entirely in client-side JavaScript (for now; later we'll add a backend service).
+Now we're going to create the first prototype of a toy web application: a TODO list implemented entirely in client-side JavaScript (later on we'll add a backend service).

 Create a subdirectory named `www` within your current directory: